ServiceStack/servicestack.net/MyApp/_posts/2024-09-10_background-jobs.md

  - Maintain Status, Logs and Progress of Executing Jobs
  - Execute transitive (i.e. non-durable) jobs using named workers
  - Attach optional `Tag`, `BatchId`, `CreatedBy`, `ReplyTo` and `Args` with Jobs

-### Real Time Admin UI

- - Dashboard Summary of Executed, Failed and Cancelled Jobs and Worker Stats
- - View Real-time progress and logs of executing Jobs
- - View Summary Metadata of all Jobs
- - View Monthly Databases of Completed and Failed Jobs
- - View Scheduled Tasks and their Last Job Runs

 Please [let us know](https://servicestack.net/ideas) if there are any other missing features you would love to see implemented.